kygetta/Event_Driven_Calculation/README.md

-This program will receive data on the topics "/random_numbers" and "/calculation/setup" The program will use the input from "Calculation Setup" to tell it whether to perform addition("+") or subtraction("-") The program will use the random number data to calculate either the addition or subtraction of "num1" and "num2" Once the calcualtion is complete, the program will publish the result on topic "/calculated/add" for "+" or "/calculated/subtract" for "-" example message {"type":"calculation","setup":"+","result":43.3453}
+This program will receive data on the topics "/random_numbers" and "/calculation/setup" The program will use the input from "Calculation Setup" to tell it whether to perform addition("+") or subtraction("-") The program will use the random number data to calculate either the addition or subtraction of "num1" and "num2" Once the calculation is complete, the program will publish the result on topic "/calculated/add" for "+" or "/calculated/subtract" for "-" example message {"type":"calculation","setup":"+","result":43.3453}

 Program 4) Results Client
-This program will subscribe to the topic "calculated/#" The program shall print out all recieved data
+This program will subscribe to the topic "calculated/#" The program shall print out all received data